Computing Affinity Scores and Conflicts for large venues

 • name: Name of the job.
 Make each job name unique so you can query your job later.

-• group_id: The group you for which you are computing scores
+• group_id: The group you for which you are computing scores.

 • venue_id: This refers to the submission’s venueid field.
+In this example, we are using active submissions.

 • This tells the status of the submission, so this param is how we query submissions.